-(6) After the aggregated ERCOT PVGR capacity reaches one GW and the maximum PVGR capacity ratio of a single PVGR over the total ERCOT installed PVGR capacity is at or below 60%, every five minutes, ERCOT shall post to the MIS Public Area, on a system-wide basis, five-minute actual PV power production for a rolling historical 60-minute period.
-However, ERCOT shall post this information no later than June 1, 2016.
+(6) Every five minutes, ERCOT shall post to the MIS Public Area, on a system-wide basis, five-minute actual PV power production from all PVGRs and PV components of DC-Coupled Resources for a rolling historical 60-minute period.

 5.7.4.1.1 Capacity Shortfall Ratio Share

 (1) In calculating the amount short for each QSE, the Wind-powered Generation Resource Production Potential (WGRPP), as described in Section 4.2.2, Wind-Powered Generation Resource Production Potential, for a Wind-powered Generation Resource (WGR), or the PhotoVoltaic Generation Resource Production Potential (PVGRPP), as described in Section 4.2.3, PhotoVoltaic Generation Resource Production Potential, for a PhotoVoltaic Generation Resource (PVGR), at the time of RUC execution, shall be considered the available capacity of the WGR or PVGR when determining responsibility for the corresponding RUC charges, regardless of the Real-Time output of the WGR or PVGR.
 Therefore, the HASLSNAP variable used below shall be equal to the WGRPP and PVGRPP described above.

+(2) In calculating the amount short for each QSE, the available capacity of a DC-Coupled Resource shall be calculated for each RUC snapshot, and at the end of the Adjustment Period, by adding the capacity value of the Energy Storage System (ESS) that is included in the HSL of the DC-Coupled Resource, as submitted in the COP, to the Wind-powered Generation Resource Production Potential (WGRPP), and/or the PhotoVoltaic Generation Resource Production Potential (PVGRPP), as follows:

+The DCRCAPSNAP variable at the RUC snapshot is calculated as:

+DCRCAPSNAP ruc, q, r, h = RUCHSLESS ruc, q, r, h + (WGRPP ruc, q, r, h + PVGRPP ruc, q, r, h)

+The DCRCAPADJ variable at the end of the Adjustment Period is calculated as:

+DCRCAPADJ ruc, q, r, h = HSLESS q, r, h + (WGRPP ruc, q, r, h + PVGRPP ruc, q, r, h)

+The above variables are defined as follows: